-Getting a Heritage Skills CSCS Cards
+Getting a Heritage Skills CSCS card

 The card is available for a range of traditional building skills occupations and demonstrates achievement of one of the following:

-- an approved apprenticeship
+- An approved apprenticeship

-- a recognised conservation qualification
+- A recognised conservation qualification

-Plus, the Health, Safety and Environment Test touch screen test must be passed.
+In addition, the Health, Safety and Environment Test touch screen test must be passed.
 The card must be renewed every five years.
 You can find out more information about this on the CSCS website.

 Our activities are informed by research into skills gaps and shortages.
 The latest research, Repair, Maintenance and Energy Efficiency Retrofit of Traditional (pre-1919) Buildings in England and Scotland 2013 has information about the supply and demand of traditional building skills, materials and training provision.